akka/akka/akka-docs/src/main/paradox/general/message-delivery-reliability.md

 the same whether sending to an actor on the local JVM or to a remote actor, but of course there will be observable differences in the latency of delivery (possibly also depending on the bandwidth of the network link and the message size) and the reliability.
-In case of a remote message send there are obviously more steps involved which means that more can go wrong.
+In case of a remote message send there are more steps involved which means that more can go wrong.
 Another aspect is that local sending will just pass a reference to the message inside the same JVM, without any restrictions on the underlying object which is sent, whereas a